Breathe, baby breathe.

 Even from a western perspective, the Lungs have a good defensive system to protect them.
 Air enters the nose or mouth and moves to the throat- to the adenoids and the tonsils which filter the air against infectious disease.
 The voice box (larynx) and the windpipe (trachea) also filter air borne particles and large objects like food.
 The air then moves into the branching system (bronchial tubes) and bronchii in the lungs where it is either warmed or cooled to body temperature.
 Here more impurities are trapped in mucus and pushed by cilia into the throat where it is coughed, sneezed, spat out or swallowed.
 Hack….
 Mucus also moistens dry air so that the lungs don’t dry out and the oxygen can go into solution before being absorbed by the body.

-The Lungs’ functions and sphere of influence in Asian medicine.
+The Lungs’ functions and sphere of influence in Asian medicine

 The Lungs govern Qi and respiration

-Control the direction of Qi and Fluids by Descending and Dispersing
+Controls the direction of Qi and Fluids by Descending and Dispersing

 Lungs control dispersing and descending by influencing the flow of Qi, Air, blood and vital fluids down through the body.